Orbital Infections

 - progression of infection or no daily improvement on appropriate antibiotics can mean abscess: repeat CT as needed (prn) and drain w/concomitant sinus drainage as needed (prn)

-- cavernous sinus thrombosis: rapid progression of proptosis and neurologic signs of intracranial dysfunction; might lead to meningitis; get neurosurgery consult
+- cavernous sinus thrombosis: rapid progression of proptosis and neurologic signs of intracranial dysfunction; could lead to meningitis; get neurosurgery consult

 Procedures